 Meanwhile in Wisconsin, there was a whole cheesemaking industry going on, too.
 During the 1830s and onwards, immigrants from Switzerland, Germany and Norway had arrived in the country and started several communities in the interior of the state.
 They brought their dairy farming and cheesemaking practices with them.
 Before that, the European settlers were busy farming wheat, but they encountered a lot of problems that caused serious decline within just a few decades.
 Then, they thought of dairying as an alternative.
 It was faced with resistance of the locals at first, since dairy farming was even harder than growing wheat, but it took off eventually.

 Housewives became responsible for processing farm milk into cheese.
 In 1841, a Wisconsin housewife named Anne Pickett made history when she created the first cheesemaking kitchen factory using rented cows from her neighbors.
-His brother John J. Smith, collected milk curds from neighboring farms, and built a structure to press them into cheese during the late 1950s.
+John J. Smith, collected milk curds from neighboring farms, and built a structure to press them into cheese during the late 1850s.
 But it was hard to control cheese quality with this kind of system.
-Their other brother, Hiram Smith, started the first full-scale cheese factory in 1859.
+His brother, Hiram Smith, started the first full-scale cheese factory in 1859.
 He bought milk from the neighboring farmers, rather than curds, and processed it for a percentage of the finished cheese.

 However, the person that was credited with creating the “real thing,” or the real first cheese factory, was Chester Hazen.
 In 1864, he built a large factory in Ladoga, Wisconsin.
 It was a building separated from the farm house and it operated separately from other farm operations.
 Hazen bought milk from neighboring farms to turn into cheese, and shipped his products out of the state.
 After just a year in operation, he was processing milk from more than 300 cows.